khshanovskyi/preconfiguredMavenProjectWitnMainStartPoint/README.md

 # This is the preconfigured maven Web project.
 This is the preconfigured maven Web project that contains all startup configurations for Bring ApplicationContext.

+## NOTE: THIS PROJECT IS WRITTEN ON JAVA 17

 Steps:
 > 1. Clone the project